wilsonrocks/dreadit-frontend/README.md

 ## Running

 To run the development server, type `npm run start` This will serve the website on `localhost:3000` and open up a web browser to view it.
-Not that this version is not safe for production.
+Note that this version is not safe for production.

-## Production
-To build the production version type `npm run build`.
-This will generate the production version of the site inthe `build` folder.
-As the website uses `react-router-dom` to change URLs on the fly, this folder cannot be served statically.
-You will need to make sure that all URLs are handled by the react app, otherwise urls with `/latest` on the end will result in a 404.
-This can be done by using nginx or apache proxying, or through using the `create-react-app` buildpack at https://github.com/mars/create-react-app-buildpack if you are deploying on heroku.

 ## Dependencies